How can TODAY be Wednesday? Wasn't YESTERDAY Wednesday? Oh, well. Who's counting?

 I guess this post is just to say, "THANK YOU," to all those who were a part of my support system which includes all my docs, nurses, techs, etc. I don't know where they all are these days but the love they bestowed upon me still glows in my heart.

-A special, "THANK YOU," to my two aunts and their families who never let go of me.
+A special, "THANK YOU," to my two aunts, Lena and Sue, and their families who never let go of me.

 This post is to reach out with a hug to all of you who have been touched in some way by Breast Cancer.